martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 Joining an ongoing session:

 {: spacing="compact"}
-- When a receiver joins an ongoing session, such as a conference, there is no signaling method which can quickly allow the new participant to know the state of the ROC assuming the state of the stream is shared across all participants.
+- When a receiver joins an ongoing session, such as a broadcast conference, there is no signaling method which can quickly allow the new participant to know the state of the ROC assuming the state of the stream is shared across all participants.

 Hold/Resume, Transfer Scenarios: